gwexploratoryaudits/brla_explore/README.md

   Similarly,

-  `[n2, kmin2] = BSquareBRAVOLikekmin(0.4, 0.1, 1000);`
+  `[n2, kmin2] = B2BRAVOLikekmin(0.4, 0.1, 1000);`

-  generates the same arrays for the same margin and risk limit and a `1000`-vote election for the *BRAVOLike* audit.
+  generates the same arrays for the same margin and risk limit and a `1000`-vote election for the *BRAVOLike* audit. *B2BravoLikekmin* also outputs the LogLikelihoodRatio, which may be used as a sanity check.

 ### Multiple Audits

   For much of our code, we have wrappers to compute multiple outputs for different values of margin, risk limit and election size (each input as a row vector).
 Because arrays for *n* and (hence *kmin*) are not of the same size (the smallest sample size for a decision may not be the same even if some other parameters are), the wrapper code will output many arrays of different sizes in the form of a structured list of these arrays, shaped by the row vectors input representing margin, risk limit and election size.
 The wrapper code to compute multiple outputs has suffix "Many".
+We used it to verify the statistical properties of our implemenged audits (for example, for the tables in Tables/BRAVO Table I.pdf and Tables/BRAVO Table II.pdf

   For multiple audits, for example, try: